What Are Pinworms?

 Pinworms in Children

-Anyone can get pinworms, but the infection is most common in school-aged children.
+Pinworm infections in humans can happen to anyone, but the infection is most common in school-aged children.
 The infection often spreads to others in daycare, school, home, and other similar settings.
 Pinworm infection can be distressing but it is very common.
 It is estimated that more than 30% of children worldwide harbor pinworms.
 Pinworms in babies and pinworms in toddlers may occur as well.
 What do pinworms look like?
 They are small, white, thread-like worms that are about ¼ inch to ½ inch long.

 Pinworms in Adults